stackhpc/ansible-slurm-appliance/ansible/roles/block_devices/README.md

 --------------

 - `block_devices_partition_state`: Optional.
 Partition state, 'present' or 'absent' (as for parted) or 'skip'.
 Defaults to 'present'.
-- `block_devices_device`: Required.
-Path to block device, e.g. '/dev/sda'.
-See `community.general.parted:device` and `community.general.filesystem:dev`.
+- `block_devices_serial`: Required.
+Serial number of block device.
+For an OpenStack volume this is the volume ID.
 - `block_devices_number`: Required.
 Partition number, e.g 1 for "/dev/sda1".
 See `community.general.parted:number`.
 - `block_devices_fstype`: Required.
 Filesystem type, e.g.'ext4'.
 See `community.general.filesystem:fstype`
 - `block_devices_resizefs`: Optional.
 Grow filesystem into block device space, 'yes' or 'no' (default).
 See `community.general.filesystem:resizefs` for applicable fileysystem types.